Key Takeaways

 Comfort Preferences

-Some people simply sleep better without socks.
-If you run hot or love the feel of cool sheets on bare feet, forcing socks might actually worsen your sleep quality.
+Some people just sleep better without socks.
+If you naturally run hot or enjoy the cool feel of sheets on your bare feet, wearing socks may feel uncomfortable and could make it harder to settle into restful sleep.

 Special Health Considerations

-People with diabetes or circulation disorders should be extra cautious.
-Reduced foot sensation can make it harder to notice if socks are too tight or causing pressure.
-Always check with a doctor or healthcare provider before wearing socks to bed regularly.
+People with diabetes or circulation disorders should take extra care when wearing socks to bed.
+Reduced sensation in the feet can make it difficult to notice if socks are too tight or creating pressure.
+Make sure to check with your doctor or healthcare provider, making sure its safe - whether wearing socks at night is appropriate for your situation.

 The Best Socks for Sleeping